boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/range-slider.md

 ### Show Shadow

-This allows you to toggle the visibility of the `shadow` surrounding the widget.
+Toggle the visibility of the `shadow` surrounding the widget with this option.

 #### Container actions